replicatedhq/help-center/content/docs/native/packaging-an-application/events-and-orchestration.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Events and Orchestration"
-description: "The `events` section of the Replicated YAML allows application vendors to sequence and orchestrate containers based on events from other containers."
+description: "The events section of the Replicated YAML allows application vendors to sequence and orchestrate containers based on events from other containers."
-weight: "206"
+weight: "211"
-categories: [ "Packaging an Application" ]
+categories: [ "Packaging a Native Application" ]
-tags: [ "Application YAML" ]
-index: "docs"
+index: "docs/native"
 ---

 Events are provided to help with the startup, orchestration and service discovery between your containers.
 There are